-Students are assigned roommates without regard to race, color, religion, sexual orientation, age, or disability.
-Students assigned to single-sex floors (men's first year hall, women's traditional hall, etc.) or housing units (apartments in Waitt, Poppen, and Lags) are placed in individual rooms based upon their legal sex classification the University has on record for the student.
+Students are assigned roommates without regard to race, religion, sexual orientation, age, or disability.
+Students are assigned to single-sex floors or apartments/houses are placed in individual rooms based upon their legal sex classification as listed on their student record.
 The Office of Residence Life makes every effort to match students according to preferences; however, we are not able to honor all preferences.